nasa/cumulus-api/content/executions.md

 If the query string parameters include a value of `true` for `includeFullRecord`, any associated async operations and parent execution will be included in each executions's return value.

+For requests without filters, if the query string parameters include a value of `false` for `estimateTableRowCount`, the returned row count will be the actual exact count, otherwise the row count will be an estimated count.

 ```endpoint
 GET /executions
 ```